lsdev/LiteStep/README.md

 As mentioned above this version of Litestep is focused on the .NET Framework and the following are descriptions of the configurations that should be present in the `step.rc` in order to use .NET.

-    ; Set the version of the .NET Runtime that Litestep will use to load modules ; If the setting is omitted the default runtime is v2.0.50727 LSCLRVersion v4.0.30319
+    ; Set the version of the .NET Runtime that Litestep will use to load modules.
+This version represents ; the actual folder name on the file system located in %WINDIR%\Microsoft.NET\Framework64 ; If the setting is omitted the default runtime is v2.0.50727 LSCLRVersion v4.0.30319

     ; Loading modules are the same as described in the Litestep manual ; To load a module built using the .NET Framework append the "clr" token after the module path LoadModule $LiteStepDir$HelloCLR.dll clr

+    ; OR to set the version of the .NET Core Runtime.
+This version represents ; the actual folder name on the file system located in %PROGRAMFILES%\dotnet\shared\Microsoft.NETCore.App LSCLRVersion 2.0.0

+    ; Loading modules are the same as described in the Litestep manual ; To load a module built using the .NET Framework append the "coreclr" token after the module path LoadModule $LiteStepDir$HelloCoreCLR.dll coreclr

 #### .NET Module